Proposals for Two Satellite-Borne Experiments to Test Relativity of Simultaneity in Special Relativity: #1

 in which case (2.1)-(2.3) become the Lorentz transformation (LT) and $\Sigma$ another inertial frame.
 Since in most tests of SR and LLI the leading relativistic terms are of O($\beta^2$), it is convenient to define further parameters $\tilde{\alpha}$, $\tilde{\beta}$ and $\tilde{\delta}$, such that:

 In SR $-\tilde{\alpha} = \tilde{\beta} = 1/2$, $\tilde{\delta} = 0$.
 The most precise tests of the isotropy of the speed of light are modern versions of the Michelson-Morley~\cite{MM}(MM) and Kennedy-Thorndike~\cite{KT}(KT) experiments.
 The MM experiment tests the angular dependence of light speed anisotropy.
-The best current limit~\cite{HSKNP}, expressed in terms the parameters of the RMS test model is:
+A recent limit~\cite{HSKNP}, expressed in terms the parameters of the RMS test model is:

-The KT experiments are sensitive to the velocity dependence of light speed anisotropy, the best current limit~\cite{WBCLST} corresponding to:
+The KT experiments are sensitive to the velocity dependence of light speed anisotropy, recent results~\cite{WBCLST} giving:

-The parameter $\tilde{\alpha}$ is measured in experiments (successors of that of Ives and Stillwell~\cite{IS}) on time dilatation or the transverse Doppler shift.
-A recent experiment using collinear saturation spectroscopy of optical transitions in a beam of $^7{\rm Li}^+$ with $\beta = 0.064$~\cite{SKEHK} obtains the limit:
+The parameter $\tilde{\alpha}$ is measured in experiments (successors of that of Ives and Stillwell~\cite{IS}) on time dilation or the transverse Doppler shift.
+An experiment using collinear saturation spectroscopy of optical transitions in a beam of $^7{\rm Li}^+$ with $\beta = 0.064$~\cite{SKEHK} obtains the limit:

 Another experiment sensitive to $\tilde{\alpha}$, of particular interest, in view of the second experiment proposed in the present letter, uses the GPS satellite system to test for anisotropy of the one-way speed of light~\cite{WP}.
 It was found that $\delta c/c < 2 \times 10^{-9}$ corresponding to the limit: